EmperorRP/EthernautProblems/Challenge 3 - Coin Flip.md

 We declare the constructor with the argument __hackedContractAddr__ which is of address type this address is the CoinFlip contract address that we will be deploying at.

+The function flip() has the blockValue same as before and